noahehall/multicloud/multicloud.md

 - a centralized repository that allows you to migrate, store, and manage all structured and unstructured data at an unlimited scale.
 - Once the data is centralized, you can extract value and gain insights from your data through analytics and machine learning.
+- data catalog: provides a query-able interface of all assets stored
+- primary goals: data cataloguing and processing
+  - keeping track of all of the raw assets
+  - keeping track of all of the new data assets and versions created by data transformation, data processing, and analytics.
 - use cases
   - systems that generate so much disparate data, the primary goal is to store all of it for later use and analysis, without having any immediate goals
   - makes the data and the analytics tools available to more of your users, across more lines of business enabling them to get the business insights they need, whenever they need them.